-Story Crossroads invites K-12 students from local public, private and home schools to apply to tell stories for the Story Crossroads Festival on May 13, 2020 with 33 youth spots available.
+Story Crossroads invites K-12 students from local public, private and home schools to apply to tell stories for the Story Crossroads Festival on May 12, 2021 with 33 youth spots available.
 Due by April 1st each year.
+Virtual and live options will be available for these performance opportunities.

 - Each school district will determine which youth tellers will apply for the Festival.
 Email firstname.lastname@example.org with the student’s name, grade, and school as well as guardian’s email and telephone number.